- #IWill Scotland

 Climate Emergency Training for Youth Workers

-One full day of climate emergency training, delivered by Keep Scotland Beautiful and YouthLink Scotland as part of the Youth Leader Climate Project funded by the Scottish Government.
+Climate Emergency Training, delivered by Keep Scotland Beautiful and YouthLink Scotland as part of the COP26 Scottish Youth Climate Project funded by the Scottish Government.

 Climate Change Toolkit

 Activities to help young people learn about, and discuss the impact of our choices on climate change, environment and people.